Introduction to Garlic Cultivation Project Report:

 - The packing is done in a mesh bag or well-ventilated crates.
 Too many bulbs should not be packed in a crate because they generate heat, which may ultimately reduce the quality of the bulbs.

-- To maximize storage life of the bulbs, they should be properly cured and stored at 0˚C with a relative humidity of about 60 to 70%.
+- To maximize the storage life of the bulbs, they should be properly cured and stored at 0˚C with a relative humidity of about 60 to 70%.
 Under these conditions, the bulbs can be stored for 6 to 7 months.
 If the humidity is high, then it facilitates the development of penicillin mould and root growth.
 As the temperatures increase beyond 0˚C, the rate of bulb weight loss also increases.
-Another way of storing the bulbs is by using controlled atmosphere with 0.5% of O₂ and about 5 to 10% of CO₂.
+Another way of storing the bulbs is by using a controlled atmosphere with 0.5% of O₂ and about 5 to 10% of CO₂.

 Cost and profit analysis of Garlic Cultivation / Economics of Garlic Farming / Garlic Cultivation Project Report

 The investment model for cultivating garlic in one hectare of land is described here.
-Fixed charges like a land rental, electricity, transport, etc. are not described here.
+Fixed charges like land rental, electricity, transport, etc. are not described here.
 These values may change depending on the region of the farm.
 The most important recurring costs are detailed below for reference.
 In the non-rain-fed regions or very dry and hot regions, the farms are facilitated with drip or sprinkler systems, which would incur an additional cost of around Rs 50,000 to Rs 75,000 per hectare depending on the size of the farm.

 |Material and labour||Investment in Rs|